- For Intended Parents

 Members of the LGBTQ+ community can even have their own biological children.
 So if you’re a member of the LGBTQ+ community and are looking to start a family, look no further.
 Together, we’ll explore your options to set your family planning up for success.

 While once difficult to imagine, couples and individuals within the LGBTQ+ community can now bring their biological children into the world.
-Advancements in assisted reproductive technologies (ART) have opened up the possibility of biological children for members of the LGBTQ+ community.
+Advancements in assisted reproductive technologies (ART) have opened up the possibility of biological children for members of the gay community, such as LGBTQ+ surrogacy and egg donation agencies.

 In fact, research has shown that there are many benefits of same-sex parenting, from raising children in a more tolerant environment to developing skills to deal with adversity.